 What coursework do I need with a Policy Analysis major?

-Major Courses for Bachelor of Science in Policy Analysis
+Major Courses for Policy Analysis

 Important to Note: In Summer 2011, IUB implemented new General Education requirements.
 Students already admitted to IUB prior to summer 2011 (even if they were not yet admitted to SPEA) will continue to follow our existing degree requirements; requirements for students admitted to IUB summer 2011 and later will utilize the new requirements that take the new campus GenEd into account.